kvacke/code-challenge-backend/README.md

 2. Looks for new messages by comparing against a private cache of already seen
 <messageId, area> pairs.
 Adds unseen ones and notifies all subscribers in its
 area.
-3. Looks for new subscribers by comparing against a private cache of already seen
+3. Looks for new subscriptions by comparing against a private cache of already seen
-<subscriber identifier, area> pairs.
+<subscribtions identifier, area> pairs.
 Adds unseen ones and finds the relevant
-messages in the cache.
+messages in the cache and sends them to the new subscribers.
 4. Resets both caches every 24 hours at 7 am.